 Most of our clients cater to unique customer segments, and few have the time, budget, or inclination to interview 20-30 customers in each group.
 Luckily, we typically find that all segments have the same needs.
 However, how important those needs are and how well satisfied they are by the market tends to vary by segment.
 In other words, the needs are the same across groups, but the prioritization is not.

 Quantitative surveys are ideal for understanding what different segments care about most.
 Instead of interviewing dozens of people in each segment, we typically recommend interviewing a modest number of people (typically between 20 and 40) across a range of segments to gather a comprehensive list of needs.
 Then, we use the quantitative survey to understand how each of those segments prioritize the needs.

 - You want to understand how well your brand meets your customers' needs relative to the competition

 Qualitative research can tell you generally how you're doing.
 For example, you might learn that, relative to your main competitor, you're "pretty good" at customer service, and "pretty bad" at sales.
 This is certainly useful information.
 However, a quantitative survey can help you understand exactly why you’re excelling at customer service and why your competitor is doing so well at sales.
 For example, you might learn that you’re better at providing “quick, onsite maintenance support”, while your competitor’s salespeople are “able to answer any question, no matter how detailed or vague.”
 You’ll be able to build a strategy in response to your specific strengths and weaknesses, and the strengths and weaknesses of others in the industry.

-Learn more about voice of the customer research in our acclaimed workshop, “Listening to the Voice of the Customer”, taking place April 23-24 in Boston.
+Learn more about voice of the customer research in our acclaimed workshop, “Listening to the Voice of the Customer”, taking place October 16-17th in Chicago.

 Hauser, John and Griffin, Abbie.
 “The Voice of the Customer.”
 Marketing Science Vol 12 No.1.
 (1993) 1-27.
 Print.